kakaloka/Thaw-Ponds/README.md

  ```

-In order to know if the completness is affected, is good to analyse if we let at least one contig per gene marker
+In order to know if the completeness is affected, is good to analyse if we let at least one contig per gene marker

 export from R the file with the gene marker of the bin in question: